hashim1sharif/DevOps_Journey/README.md

 - Stay Organised: Keep your notes and labs organized in their respective module folders.
 - Commit Often: Make regular commits to ensure you are tracking your progress effectively.

-- Share Your Progress: Create LinkedIn posts about your journey and share your repository link.
-Don’t forget to tag @CoderCo!

-- Ask for Help: If you get stuck, don't hesitate to reach out to the community or your mentors

 ## License

 This repository is licensed under the MIT License.
 Feel free to use it as a template for your learning journey.

-## Contact
-For any questions or support, reach out to CoderCo or ask in our discussion forums.
 # DevOps_Journey